calaldees/teachingWorkshops/teacherTraining/primary.md

   * Only 30min max of actual teaching
     * Demoralized: Why interact with computer after 20min of pain to get there

-Discuss: Could facial recondition be used to speedup login?
+Discuss: Could facial recondition be used to speed-up login?
 Good or bad idea and why?
 Is this legal or not legal?

-* Mobile computer-room - Tablet Trolly
+* Mobile computer-room - Tablet trolley
   * Using computers in the style that young people can understand
   * Apps for coding on iPads